borealisgroup/borealis/packages/@borealisgroup/i18n-prod/README.md

 }
 ```

-- Run `npm run locize:download`.
+- Run `yarn locize:download`.
 This should fetch all the language files and save it in the `public/locales` folder.
 - Go to the `src/i18n` folder and create a new component named `I18nProd.jsx` with the following code

 ```jsx